WHO ARE THE FRIENDS OF HARROLD-ODELL COUNTRY PARK?

-The Friends of HOCP is a voluntary organisation governed by Constitution (click here for a copy).
+The Friends of HOCP is a voluntary organization governed by Constitution (click here for a copy).

 What do Friends do?

-- support the work of the Park Rangers;
+• support the work of the Park Wardens;

 What does the Friends' Committee do?

 This is an elected body (required by the Constitution) that meets three times a year to (a) administer money raised in the Park, (b) identify special projects and (c) to plan events.
 It works closely with the staff of the Park and with Bedford Borough Council.
 All meetings are open to registered Friends of HOCP.

 The Park is open to visitors 365 days a year.
 This also applies to the main car park but not to the overspill car park which closes at 5:00pm each day.

 The Dragonfly café is open daily between 9:00 am and 5:00 pm